Block gas limit, numbers and time

 Case study: the Multicall contract

-The Multicall contract offers a great case study for the differences between the different block numbers.
+The Multicall contract provides a valuable case study for the differences between various block numbers.

 The canonical implementation of Multicall returns the value of block.number